tacmwangi/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: A script that moves the file betty from /tmp/ to /tmp/my_first_directory.
 8-firstdelete: A script that deletes the file betty.
 9-firstdirdeletion: A script to Delete the directory my_first_directory that is in the /tmp directory.
+10-back: A script that changes the working directory to the previous one.